lastcoolnameleft/azure-node-docker-paas/readme.md

 * Linux Web App
 * Storage Account

 There are many ways to deploy this template, but we'll use a simple "Deploy to Azure" button and URL.
-Go into the [ARM folder under this repository](arm/) and you should see a page with big blue button which will jump into the Azure portal ready to deploy our template.
+Go into the [Azure folder under this repository](azure/) and you should see a page with big blue button which will jump into the Azure portal ready to deploy our template.
 You will be prompted for a number of things:
 * *Resource group* - This group will hold all your resources.
 Choose any name you like
 * *Location* - Pick a local Azure region e.g. North or West Europe or one of the UK regions
 * *Site Name* - This is the name of your new site and Linux web app, :warning: Important!
 Pick a globally unique name as this site will be registered in global DNS.
-Use your initials and/or date, e.g. *`node-demo-bc-1204`*
+Suggestion, to use your initials and/or date, e.g. *`node-demo-bc-1204`*
-* *Registry Name* - This is the name of your new Docker registry, same as above *must be globally unique name!* and only use letters and numbers
+* *Registry Name* - This is the name of your new Docker registry, same as above *must be a globally unique name!* and only use letters and numbers
 * *Docker Image Name* - Leave this as `myapp` for now
-* *Docker Image Port* - Leave this as `3000`for now
+* *Docker Image Port* - Leave this as `3000` for now

 Tick the 'I agree to the terms and conditions stated above' checkbox.
 If you've never used the Azure portal before, I also advise ticking the 'Pin to dashboard' option too.
 Then click 'Purchase' to start deployment.
-Deployment should take about 1 minute
+Deployment should take about 1-2 minutes...

+Once deployed the resource group created should [look like this](imgs/res-group.png), click into the Container Registry as we'll need to get some information.
+The blade in the portal will open and from there click 'Access keys', the screen should [look like this](imgs/acr-keys.png).
+Three bits of info we need:
+* Login server
+* Username (Note: this is always the same as the name of the registry)
+* Password (pick any one of the two)
+Copy and paste these into a scratch pad file, as we'll need them in a moment.

+## 5. VSTS Build Process
+First we'll add a connection to the Docker registry we created, using the information we previously gathered:
+* Click the cog on the menu bar and go into 'Services'
+* Click 'New Service Endpoint' and pick 'Docker Registry' -
+  * *Connection name:* Pick any sensible name
+  * *Docker Registry:* URL pointing at your new registry, e.g. `https://{registry-login-server}` note the server ends in `.azurecr.io`
+  * *Docker ID:* The username for your registry (Note: this is always the same as the name of the registry)
+  * *Password:* The password you made a note of

+> Note.
+A completed connection [looks something like this](imgs/vsts-acr.png)

+Click OK and move over to the 'Build & Release' section VSTS.
+If you are prompted to use the 'New Build Editor' click yes, as it's much nicer and you will be able to follow my steps easier.
+* Choose "empty process" rather than a template
+* Give a sensible name to the definition
+* Click 'Add Task', search for "docker" and add the top task (simply called "Docker") TWICE
+* While still in the 'Add Task' view, search for "copy" and add the task called "Copy and Publish Build Artifacts"
+* Click the first Docker task in the list, change the following:
+  * Select your new Docker registry connection from the drop down
+  * Tick three options: 'Use Default Build Context', 'Qualify Image Name' & 'Include Latest Tag'
+  * Change the 'Image Name' to `myapp:$(Build.BuildId)`
+* Click the second Docker task in the list, change the following:
+  * Change the 'Action' to "Push an image"
+  * Select your new Docker registry connection from the drop down
+  * Tick two options: 'Qualify Image Name' & 'Include Latest Tag'
+  * Change the 'Image Name' to `myapp:$(Build.BuildId)`
+* Click the 'Copy Publish' action
+  * Change the 'Contents' to two asterisks `**`
+  * Change 'Artifact Name' to anything you like e.g. `stuff`
+  * For the 'Artifact Type' pick "Server"
+* Two final steps:
+  * Click on 'Triggers' at the top of the defintion and enable 'Continuous Integration'
+  * Next to that click on 'Options' and change the 'Default agent queue' to "Hosted Linux Preview"

+Phew!
+That's a lot of manual steps, sorry!
+Screenshots of the four major parts are: [build-1](imgs/build-1.png), [build-2](imgs/build-2.png), [build-3](imgs/build-3.png), [build-4](imgs/build-4.png)

 ---